Tolk language: overview

 - extending and maintaining stdlib

-- think about some kind of ABI (how explorers "see" bytecode)
+- some ABI (how explorers "see" bytecode)

-- think about gas and fee management in general
+- gas and fee management in general

-Issues and Contacts
+Issues and contacts